RSA Announces New Innovations to Stop Help Desk Scams and Protect Passwordless Environments

 RSA is approaching passwordless as a broader platform capability and not simply a convenient new form of authentication.
 While many vendors offer surface-level point products, RSA delivers comprehensive protection, unmatched resilience, and complete governance-addressing the full lifecycle and all users, from cloud to on-premises.

-"RSA provides high-security organizations across Germany with the market's only hybrid authentication and access capabilities they need to operate securely, build resilience, and meet NIS2 and DORA requirements," said Alaa Abdulnabi, RSA SVP and General Manager, International.
+"RSA provides high-security organizations across the UK with the market's only hybrid authentication and access capabilities they need to operate securely, build resilience, and meet DORA and NIS2 requirements," said Alaa Abdulnabi, RSA SVP and General Manager, International.

 For a passwordless solution to work for enterprises, it must work for every user, in every environment, against every threat, and in every situation.
 Unlike cloud-first or hardware-only providers, RSA offers passwordless capability across cloud, on-premises, hybrid, and legacy systems-ensuring every user and use case is covered.